← Back to 史記

 2

 The Filial King of Liang was Emperor Jing's younger brother, and their mother, Empress Dowager Dou, doted on him.
 When the King of Liang came to court, the brothers held a feast and drank together.
-At this time emperor not yet established crown prince, wine drunk, leisurely said: "After thousand autumns pass to Liang king."
+At that time the Emperor had not yet named a crown prince.
+When the wine had gone to their heads, he said casually, "After I am gone, the throne shall pass to the King of Liang."
 The Empress Dowager was delighted.
-Dou Ying pulled goblet wine advanced emperor, said: "The realm is Gaozu's realm, father son mutually transmit, this Han's compact, emperor how can arbitrarily pass to Liang king!"
+Dou Ying raised his goblet and offered it to the Emperor, saying, "The realm belongs to Gaozu; it passes from father to son in succession—that is the covenant of Han.
+How can Your Majesty on your own authority pass it to the King of Liang!"
 From that moment on, the Empress Dowager bore a grudge against Dou Ying.
 Dou Ying, for his part, held his position in low regard and, citing illness, resigned from office.
 The Empress Dowager had Dou Ying's name struck from the palace register, barring him from attending court audiences.

 3